Playing Defense is NOT a Punishment

 Any professional scout will tell you that the base of every great NHL player is their skating ability.
 Frontwards, backwards, edges, transitions, and balance are hugely important.

 Hands and strength can be developed when they're teenagers...but being a strong skater has to be the foundation.

 Connor McDavid's skating is what makes him so effective.
 Crosby is the same way.
-Lots of players have great shots or great hands ... not many have great feet.
+Lots of players have great shots or great hands or great straight line speed ... not many have great feet.
 You need to develop and cement that first.

 His mite coach, wisely, stressed skating over anything else.

 His coach this past season boosted his confidence and greatly improved his technique.

 The coach in the middle (inadvertantly) put him on a path to solidify his skating.

 The most fulfilling part for him, besides drills like these in practice where he can visually see where he excels, is when forwards are put back on defense and struggle.

 He doesn't struggle during a rare shift on offense -- his ability on his skates masks his inability to make plays with his stick.

 If you don't have that by the time you're ten years old, you'll never be able to keep up.
 My own (in)ability is proof of that.